bjzhang/open_log/log2017linaro.markdown

 20:52 2017-06-05
 ----------------
+(14:47 2017-06-14)

 activity

 git send-email --to private-kwg@linaro.org --cc broonie@linaro.org --cc arnd@arndb.de --cc bamvor.zhangjian@linaro.org

-Subject: [ACTIVITY] (Bamvor Jian Zhang) 2017-05-29 to 2017-06-05
+Subject: [ACTIVITY] (Bamvor Jian Zhang) 2017-05-29 to 2017-06-14

+=== Highlights ===
-Help on analysis the security issue on our android branch.
+*   Help on analysis the security issue on our android branch.
 Find some potential issue in kernel.

-Help on Evaluation the board to develop optee.
+*   Help on Evaluation the board to develop optee.
 Choose hikey at the end.
 Because hikey960 is not supported at the momnent.
+*   KWG-248: ILP32 upstreaming
+    *   Review  the ILP32 patches.
+Setup up the environment on hikey960.
+Plan to test ILP32 on hikey960.
+    *   Heard from arm engineer that arm plan to merge in Q4, 2017.
+*   KWG-192: Use of contiguous page hint to create 64K pages write the patch of do_wp_page

+=== Travel/Out ===
 Holiday 28, May to 31, May.